Hunnser86/HK-Painter-and-Decorator/README.md

 This website was designed with many devices in mind, so it needed to be responsive and easy to navigate, for potential customers.

-You can view the project on my [Github](https://github.com/Hunnser86/Milestone-project-version-3).

 ![Screenshot of landing page](https://live.staticflickr.com/65535/51012433332_33f87fe115_k.jpg)